mitranim/fpx/docs/html/partials/ops.md

 ## Ops

 Operator-style functions.
 Sometimes useful with higher-order functions.
+Like with regular JS operators, beware of implicit type coercions.

 ---